flimflam-austin/hugo-cms-test/content/quick_reads/20180511-18-05-11-quotes/index.md

       [CLICK FOR A REFRESHER](https://smarthernews.com/18-05-02-meeting-spot/)
     _key: card-1-1d42d497-7eda-487f-99b2-49aab0983e6a
   - order: 1
+    useCheckmark: false
-    body: "> **‘There was a part of me that was terribly naive\x14clearly, _so_ naive.
+    body: "> **‘There was a part of me that was terribly naive\x14clearly,_so_ naive.
 I have moments of rage, I have moments of confusion, I have moments of disbelief!
 And I have moments when I just cry for my children.
 What are their lives going to be?’**  \n  \nGeorgina Chapman in her first public comments on soon-to-be ex-husband Harvey Weinstein after he was accused of sexual violence & sexual harassment by 100+ women."
     _key: card-2-5f25853c-9334-4a9a-82e0-1f894e1654d4
   - order: 2
+    useCheckmark: false
     body: >-
       > **“It could be large rocks, it could be boulders the size of cows.”**